What is Container Deployment?

 Making the Move to a Containerized Deployment Model

-Successful application migrations take into account both application requirements and characteristics of container environments.
+Successful application migrations take into account both application requirements and the characteristics of container environments.

 Approaches for Migrating Applications to Containers